weynelucas/python-xml-hl7/README.md

 h = parse(message)
 ```

-This command returns a `hl7.xml.containers.Message` instance, wrapping a series of `hl7.xml.containers.Segment` objects.
+This command returns a `Message` instance, wrapping a series of `Segment` objects.
 Is possible iterate over segments or match for specific segments:

 ```python
 >> list(h)